HL7/cimi-vital-signs/source/pages/index.md

 3. an observation code (Observation.code) that defines what is being measured.
     * LOINC was the system chosen for the observation code because this aligns with the most countries, but it can be treated as simply a fixed core set of common codes to communicate basic vital signs.
 Implementers that need to use a different code system should map to LOINC accordingly.
 4. a patient (Observation.subject)
 5. a time (Observation.effective, a dateTime with at least Year, Month, Day, Hour, and minutes.
-Seconds may be zero filled) or time period (start dateTime and end dateTime) indicating when the measurement was taken or over which period it was taken.
+Seconds may be zero filled.
+A time zome must be provided.) or time period (start dateTime and end dateTime) indicating when the measurement was taken or over which period it was taken.

 ##### Rules for the observation value: